 From the third tutorial, I felt it was a good idea to work on expanding on the comments of talking about the ego and the id and Freud's theories on the two separate entities of the mind.

-Freud, S. (1920) ‘Beyond the Pleasure Principle and Other Writings’ London: Penguin Books
+S. (1920) ‘Beyond the Pleasure Principle and Other Writings’ London: Penguin

 Freud discusses the two areas of the rational and primitive thoughts that he calls the id and the ego, with one being the considerate thoughtful aspect of the mind and the other is irrational and impulsive, which makes it dangerous and destructive.
 This gives much more detail as to why people act how they do and how effective it was of Bernays to consider playing these two elements of the consciousness together.